-This is an initial public offering of shares of common stock of Arteris, Inc. We are offering shares of our common stock.
+This is an initial public offering of shares of common stock of Arteris, Inc. We are offering 5,000,000 shares of our common stock.

 Prior to this offering, there has been no public market for our common stock.
-It is currently estimated that the initial public offering price per share will be between \$ and \$.
-We intend to apply to list our common stock on the Nasdaq Global Market under the symbol "AIP."
+It is currently estimated that the initial public offering price per share will be between \$14.00 and \$16.00.
+We have applied to list our common stock on the Nasdaq Global Market under the symbol "AIP."